marknorgren/tools/README.md

   * [Dropbox](http://dropbox.com/)
   * [Google Drive](http://www.google.com/drive/)

  Crashplan is the service I use for offsite backup.
-They have an unlimted family plan that I am currently using for  my multiple computers.
+They have an unlimited family plan that I am currently using for  my multiple computers.

   * Crashplan
     * http://www.code42.com/crashplan/